airbytehq/airbyte/docs/connector-development/tutorials/cdk-speedrun.md

 This is a blazing fast guide to building an HTTP source connector.
 Think of it as the TL;DR version of [this tutorial.](cdk-tutorial-python-http/0-getting-started.md)

-If you are a visual learner and want to see a video version of this guide going over each part in detail, check it out [here](https://www.youtube.com/watch?v=kJ3hLoNfz_E).
+If you are a visual learner and want to see a video version of this guide going over each part in detail, check it out below.

 ## Dependencies